 - Quitline Service is not only open to clients within the mental health services but also the general public.
 It operates a drop in / appointment service between 15.00- 18.00 on Wednesdays.
 Alternative appointments can be arranged if required.

 What we offer

 - Group Opportunities

 - Groups can be a useful way to learn from others about what helps.
 Through being with people we can learn about ourselves, develop greater wellbeing and continue the journey of Recovery.
-The Recovery & Wellbeing service offers a variety of groups and we are always looking to develop others.
+The Recovery & Wellbeing service offers a variety of groups, both 'doing groups' and 'talking groups'.
 Service users are encouraged to talk to us about what they want to be able to do and we will try and match that with a group to help.